-Athene previously informed its shareholders, including us, that as part of its ongoing financial integration of Aviva USA and transition towards public-company standards for financial controls, it anticipates that delivery of its GAAP financial statements for the quarter ended June 30, 2014 and September 30, 2014 will continue to be delayed.
+Athene previously informed its shareholders, including us, that as part of its ongoing financial integration of Aviva USA and transition towards public-company standards for financial controls, it anticipates that delivery of its GAAP financial statements for the quarters ended June 30, 2014 and September 30, 2014 will continue to be delayed.
 This delay will also cause the year end 2014 and first quarter 2015 GAAP financial statements to be delayed.
-As such, the Audit Committee of Athene has approved the extension of the delivery of these GAAP financial statements to June 30, 2015.
-Athene has continued to meet all regulatory filing deadlines with regard to financial statements prepared in accordance with Statutory Accounting principles and expects to do so for the quarter ended December 31, 2014.
+As such, the Audit Committee of Athene approved the extension of the delivery of these GAAP financial statements to June 30, 2015.
+Athene has now informed us that they expect to release full year GAAP audited financial statements in September of this year and to be completely caught up with 2015 GAAP quarterly reporting by year end 2015.
+Athene has continued to meet all regulatory filing deadlines with regard to financial statements prepared in accordance with Statutory Accounting principles and expects to do so for the quarter ended March 31, 2015.

 AAA's management continues to monitor the risk factors aforementioned.
 We have considered the risks, control deficiencies and potential adjustments in determination of fair value and the ability of AAA to produce accurate and complete financial information.
-For the quarter ended December 31, 2014 AAA determined the value of its investment in Athene using an embedded value methodology.
+For the quarter ended March 31, 2015 AAA determined the value of its investment in Athene using an embedded value methodology.
 In doing so, appropriate consideration was given to the control deficiencies and potential adjustments.
-As the embedded value methodology is based on the projected future cash flows of the business rather than GAAP financials, the delay in the delivery of Athene's GAAP financial statement will not have an impact on AAA's ability to prepare its financial statements.
+As the embedded value methodology is based on the projected future cash flows of the business rather than GAAP financials, the delay in the delivery of Athene's

+GAAP financial statements will not have an impact on AAA's ability to prepare its financial statements.
 Based on the facts and circumstances as of the date of this report, AAA's management is not aware of any revisions to the AAA financial statements as presented, or previously issued financial statements and there is no impact to management's ability to produce future financial statements.